-This session is designed to contextualise some of the key learning from the Core into their discipline and look at how to structure coaching sessions from the poolside/bank.
-It should also provide a range discipline specific skill acquisition methods (structure of practice, traditional cognitive approach to skill acquisition (chaining, sequencing, drills, whole-part-whole, part progressive) and a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
-All of this should support development in their technical understanding of SUP and highlight how best to structure the session to support learning considering the environment.
-At all times, the safety frameworks in place and the importance of the coach's positioning to support this should be explored.
+This session is designed to contextualise some of the key learning from the Coach Award Core into their discipline and provide a range of discipline specific skill acquisition methods (structure of practice, traditional cognitive approach to skill acquisition (chaining, sequencing, drills, whole-part-whole, part progressive) and a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
+All of this should support development in their technical understanding of canoeing and highlight how best to structure the session to support learning considering the environment.
+At all times the safety frameworks in place and the importance of the coach's positioning to support this should be explored.
 Examples:

-1. Tutor to facilitate each student delivering a 5-10 minute session peer coaching on SUP, with one peer observing.
+- 1. Tutor to facilitate each student delivering a 5-10 minute session peer coaching of a skill required for the moderate open water environment, with one peer observing.
 After the session, the observer identifies examples of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations and the coach discusses their decision-making.
 Tutor supports in this and then identifies what skill acquisition methods were used.
-At the end of the students' sessions, Tutor to deliver a session on SUP to support understanding of session aims, it is anticipated this could well be about a dynamical systems approach.

-- 2. Tutor to coach students to develop their technical skill and understanding of a skill required for the moderate open water environment for a short session.
+At the end of the students' sessions, Tutor to deliver a session to support understanding of session aims, it is anticipated this could well be about a dynamical systems approach. - 2.
+Tutor to coach students to develop their technical skill and understanding of a skill required for the moderate open water environment for a short session.
 After the session, Tutor facilitates discussion of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations used in the session along with what skill acquisition methods were used and the decisions made.
 The Tutor then delivers another short session of a skill required for the moderate open water environment to demonstrate additional skill acquisition methods, along with further Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations and the decisions made.
 Tutor to facilitate further discussion to ensure session aims are met. - 3.
 Tutor to coach students to develop their technical skill and understanding of a skill required for the moderate open water environment for a short session.
 After the session, Tutor facilitates discussion of Coach Award coaching behaviours, learning behaviours and optimum learning environment considerations used in the session along with what skill acquisition methods were used and the decisions made.
-After this, students work in two groups, one planning to deliver a session showing a more cognitive approach to skill acquisition on SUP (chaining, sequencing, drills, whole-part-whole, part progressive) and one using a more dynamical systems approach to skill acquisition on SUP (constraints, shaping, games with aims, game sense).
+After this, students work in two groups, one planning to deliver a session showing a more cognitive approach to skill acquisition of a skill required for the moderate open water environment (chaining, sequencing, drills, whole-part-whole, part progressive) and one using a more dynamical systems approach to skill acquisition (constraints, shaping, games with aims, game sense).
 Once planned, the groups deliver their planned sessions to each other and Tutor facilitates discussion to support and develop understanding.

 Session Title: Coaching on the Move

 Session Number: 7

 Time: 60-minutes

-Venue: Classroom and Water
+Venue: Water

-Craft: Stand Up Paddleboard
+Craft: Canoe (tandem and/or solo)